-As I wandered through the city, I saw Old San Juan celebrated in artwork on the sides of buildings.
-Depictions of the city burst off the walls in brightly coloured paint just as you see them play out in real life.
-Portrayed on the walls were florists carrying large bouquets of flowers, narrow cobblestone streets lined with buildings painted in tropical hues, wrought iron wall lamps casting buttery light, and the age marks on the sides of buildings and side walks.
+As I wandered through the city, I saw Old San Juan celebrated in the artwork on the sides of buildings.
+Depictions of the city burst off walls in the brightly coloured paint just as you see them play out in real life.
+Portrayed on the walls were florists carrying large bouquets of flowers, narrow cobblestone streets lined with buildings painted in tropical hues, wrought iron wall lamps casting buttery light, and the age marks on the sides of buildings and sidewalk.

-Away from the colourful and cosy streets, I headed for the coastline to find one of Puerto Rico’s largest forts.
+Away from the colourful and cozy streets, I headed for the coastline to find one of Puerto Rico’s largest forts.